The Islands Trust Council welcomes people to share their ideas at its quarterly scheduled meetings.

 Tips for Making a Successful Presentation to Islands Trust Council.

-Three weeks prior to the next Trust Council meeting, please notify the Islands Trust in writing of the name and address of the presenting organization (if any), the person speaking and the subject to be addressed.
-Your request to speak should be sent by mail or email to Executive Coordinator.
+Three weeks prior to the next Trust Council meeting, please notify the Islands Trust in writing of the name and address of the presenting organization (if any), the person speaking and the subject to be addressed including your full Power Point presentation.

 The maximum time for an appearance of a delegation before the Islands Trust Council is 10 minutes.
 Keep your delegation presentation between 7-8 minutes allowing time for trustees to ask questions.
 This time may be changed if approved by the Islands Trust Executive Committee before the Council meeting, or by the Islands Trust Council at the Council meeting.
 To ensure it can complete necessary business at its meetings, Council reserves the right to limit the number of delegations it receives at any one meeting.

 An informal town hall session normally follows the formal delegations at each quarterly Council meeting.
 This is a chance for islanders to inform trustees about topics relevant to the whole federation.
 While no advance notice is required to speak at a town hall session, the time available will vary, depending on previously scheduled delegations.
 Typically 3-5 minutes is allotted per person.